 The claim that function has little dependence on parameters can be tested more rigorously by comparison with a null hypothesis.
 The null hypothesis that function is independent of parameters was implemented in two ways.
 First, given each network's solution set, locations of solutions in parameter space were kept the same, but the functions associated with each solution were randomly permuted.
-Second, locations of solutions in parameter space were again kept the same, but functions were drawn randomly from the set of possible functions for each network [43].
-In each case, the function reassignment was performed many times, and the E value was computed each time to produce a distribution of null Escores.
+Second, locations of solutions in parameter space were again kept the same, but functions were drawn randomly from the set of possible functions for each network (not all 8! rankings of the output distributions are allowed functions for a given network; as shown in previous work [13], the topology of the network constrains the set of possible steady-state functions).
+Specifically, since each gene is regulated by one other gene, allowed functions are 'direct' functions: those in which the output distribution responds to a change in inducer concentration according to the direct path from inducer to reporter (i.e. ignoring feedback pathways).
+For example, for the network in Fig. 1a, in going from state [---] (i=1) to [-+-](i = 3), s_B increases; the direct path from s_B to G consists of a repression-repression chain, which is net repressive, so the output distribution must decrease (as it does in both panels of Fig. 1b).
+With three inducers, there are 48 direct functions for each network; this is the set from which functions are randomly drawn in the second implementation of the null hypothesis.
+In each case, the function reassignment was performed many times, and the E value was computed each time to produce a distribution of null E scores.
 There was no correlation between the means or variances of the networks' null distributions and their actual E scores, so the individual null distributions were averaged across networks.
-Averaged null distributions from each of the two implementations are qualitatively similar, and both are shown in Figure 2.
-All networks' actual Evalues lie well within both null distributions (the smallest p-value is 0.023, and, with 24 networks, we expect at least one to attain a p-value lower than 1/24 = 0.04 simply by chance).
-This means that none of the networks' solution sets significantly differ from a set in which the
+Averaged null distributions from each of the two implementations are qualitatively similar, and both are shown in Fig. 2.
+All networks' actual E values lie well within both null distributions (the smallest p-value is 0.023, and, with 24 networks, we expect at least one to attain a p-value lower than 1/24 = 0.04 simply by chance).
+This means that none of the networks' solution sets significantly differ from a set in which the function performed is independent of the setting of the parameters.